-We’ve been using a lot of new phrases since lockdown and it seems the latest word to be passing our lips is ‘STAYCATION’.
-We need to get used to it too, because it’s something we’ll be saying, and doing, a lot for the rest of the year we reckon.
+We’ve been using a lot of new phrases since the pandemic and it seems the latest word to be passing our lips is ‘STAYCATION’.
+We need to get used to it too, because it’s something we’ll be saying, and doing, a lot for the rest of this year we reckon.

 With quarantine restrictions coming in and out of place, staying in the UK is now a really attractive proposition.
 More importantly however, here in Wales, and a little further afield, we have some of the best beaches, countryside, towns, cities and villages.